 Cassoulet is a rich, slow-cooked casserole originating in the south of France, typically containing meat, pork skin and white haricot beans.
 The dish is named after its traditional cooking vessel, the cassole, a deep, round, earthenware pot with slanting sides.
-For this White Bean Cassoulet with Pork & Lentils, we’ll be using our slow cookers.
+For this version of White Bean Cassoulet with Pork & Lentils, we’ll be using our slow cookers.

 It all simmers along, on its own, for a good part of the day, with the lentils and beans added in the last hour of cooking.
 Perfect for your busy schedule.